 Which subjects require the most work?

 Often the core subjects of English and maths, especially at the higher levels.
 English has many sub-skills which must be developed such as reading, writing and English language analysis.

 #6 Acquire a Methodology

 Were they tested on conjugations in the exam even though they usually do much better at comprehension?
 Maybe it's time to look for Spanish tutors for a bit of supplemental instruction.
-It's easy to find a tutor online!

 Their approach might be failing them when it comes to the exams.
-A student mightn’t be able to understand the questions or read a text in a foreign language.
+A pupil mightn’t be able to understand the questions or read a text in a foreign language.
 The private tutorials may focus on exam technique.

 If you feel stressed by exams, check out our tips.